Lincoln Park (Seattle): History

-Over the course of a given year, thousands of hours of volunteer effort go into maintaining this sanctuary for the use by all as a respite from the stresses of a fast-paced urban environment.
+In 2023, a 15 ft sculpture of a troll, named Bruun Idun, was built in Lincoln Park by Danish artist Thomas Dambo as part of the Northwest Trolls: Way of the Bird King project.
+A proposal to add a set of six pickleball courts to the park was rejected in 2024 after public outcry from local residents and conservationists, particularly birders.

-Environment
+Topography

 Lincoln Park is composed of approximately 64% forested natural area, 16% developed landscape area, 12% shoreline and 8% recreation space (playground, ball fields, etc).
 The upland area includes open and forested portions, and is bordered to the west by a steep bluff that drops approximately 100 feet to the saltwater shoreline below.
 Vegetation includes open lawn with trees, intact and invaded native forest, madrona groves, beach grass, and landscape beds.

-The park is a major migratory destination for many species of birds, and provides critical nesting habitat during mating season for bald eagles, owls and many other birds.
-Over 150 species of birds have been observed in and around the park.
+Per user-identified sightings logged on eBird, more than 150 species of birds have been observed in and around the park.
 Between 2017 and 2020 the Seattle chapter of the Audubon Society documented 61 species of birds in the park.

-As an urban sanctuary and preserve, Lincoln Park is highly valued for the variety of its trees, relatively well conserved natural undergrowth, and ease of access.
+Lincoln Park hosts a variety of tree species.
 A grove of rare Dawn Redwoods was planted in the park in 2014.

 A 2010 study found Lincoln Park's shoreline habitat to be one of the ecologically healthiest in Seattle.